Family Fun Twin Cities Winter Survival Guide

 Winter Survival Guide: The Best Things to do in Minneapolis-St Paul in the winter

 Couldn’t we all use a little help getting through the long Minnesota winter with our kids?
-Our Family Fun Twin Cities Winter Survival Guide has something for everyone, from those brave souls who want to get out and play in the snow to those who need a cozier place to plop the kids for a few hours for everybody’s sanity.
+Our Family Fun Twin Cities Winter Survival Guide has fun things for everyone, from those brave souls who want to get out and play in the snow to those who need a cozier place to plop the kids for a few hours for everybody’s sanity.

 Faced with a sudden snow day or temps too cool for school?
 In Minnesota, this is not at all uncommon.
 Get all your burning questions answered in our SNOW DAY SURVIVAL GUIDE including where to find school closing information, how to get groceries delivered to your home, and the details on your city’s parking restrictions.

-WINTER SURVIVAL GUIDE: INDOOR ACTIVITIES
+INDOOR WINTER ACTIVITIES

 Keeping a list of indoor activities around town is key to making it through the winter months in our lovely but frigid state of Minnesota.
 Sometimes, during the coldest, darkest days we need the bright lights and bustle of a public place to be with our kids.
 Our outing ideas are well worth the effort to leave the house – and if you need more options, explore our FAMILY FUN CALENDAR for indoor events or our FAMILY DIRECTORY for snug and warm indoor things to do.